Meeting guidelines, formats, group consciousness and hierarchy for parental alienation support groups.

 - If you choose to start a new meeting and adjust some of the structure or format of the meeting you will not be allowed to reference PA-A what so ever.
 Additionally it will not be a PA-A sanctioned meeting.

 - We are a 12 step recovery group this is centered as an anchor in all of our meetings.
-This is not a meeting for everyone.
-Please consider if this is what you are looking for.

 WHEN AND HOW DO PARENTAL ALIENATION ANONYMOUS MEETING FORMATS GET CHANGED?